NortonAlex/DAESIM/README.md

 ## Support

-If you need support, the first place to go is the [issue tracker] (todo: link the repository / issues).
+If you need support, the first place to go is the issue tracker (https://github.com/NortonAlex/DAESIM/issues).
 From there, you can tag other model users to ask for help.
-As a second step, reach out directly to your collaborators.
+As a second step, reach out directly to the creators of the model.

 ## Other helpful snippets